Jan Krzysztof Bielecki: Prime Minister: 1991

 Within parliament, Bielecki's hold on the premiership was continually marred with difficulties.
 With a minority government, Bielecki faced a hostile parliament that time and again defeated the government's economic and political reforms.
 Without parliamentary support, President Wałęsa advocated the Council of Ministers to grant itself special powers to rule by decree.
 However, Bielecki hesitated to grant such powers, instead proposing to parliament a "fast lane" for economic legislation.
 Yet by June 1991, none of the government's 27 bills had passed the Sejm.

 Bielecki offered his resignation to the Sejm, yet his motion was defeated 211–144.
-Following his defeat, Bielecki pushed for decree powers, though for only the two months prior to the scheduled parliamentary elections in October, with certain legislation being excluded from decrees.
+Following his defeat, Bielecki pushed for decree powers, though for only the two months prior to the scheduled parliamentary elections on 27 October, with certain legislation being excluded from decrees.
 While defending his decree proposal as only a temporary solution, Bielecki congruently proposed to grant the presidency special powers, including the right to nominate and dismiss the prime minister and members of the cabinet, as a measure of "preventing democracy from slipping into chaos and anarchy."

 Despite gaining half of the Sejm to favour both proposals, Bielecki lacked the two-thirds majority needed to pass the act of either special power.
 With allegations of corruption from members of his government, along with a worsening economy, Bielecki and the Liberal Democratic Congress emerged from the 1991 parliamentary elections with mixed results.
-The Liberal Democratic Congress emerged with 37 seats in the Sejm, with Bielecki elected to Warsaw I. However, neither the party, nor Bielecki, nor any other party, commanded a clear majority after the deeply inconclusive election, as Bielecki lacked support to continue the government.
+The Liberal Democratic Congress emerged with 37 seats in the Sejm, with Bielecki elected to Warsaw I.

+However, neither the party, nor Bielecki, nor any other party, commanded a clear majority after the deeply inconclusive election, as Bielecki lacked support to continue the government.
 In the coalition negotiations that followed, the Liberal Democratic Congress pulled out of government formation talks with the Center Civic Alliance group dominated by the Centre Agreement, due to economic and cabinet differences between both camps.

 Bielecki remained as prime minister until being replaced by Jan Olszewski of the Centre Agreement on 6 December 1991.